 Will I need to get my heat pump serviced?

 Just like any other heating system, you will need to schedule an annual maintenance visit for your heat pump.
-The heating technician will thoroughly inspect your heat pump in order to ensure that it is working safely and efficiently.
+The heating technician will thoroughly inspect your heat pump in order to make sure that it is working safely and efficiently.
 If any repairs are needed, they can be taken care of at this time.
 Schedule the annual visit during the fall months, before you turn your heat pump on for the winter.

 Will I need to change the filter?

 The HVAC technician can change or clean your filter for you during the annual maintenance visit.
 However, it is also a good idea to change your filter about once per month during the winter.
 If it is a particularly warm winter and you only need to run the system occasionally, you could wait a little longer between filter changes.
-Each time you change the filter, you should check the fans and coils to ensure they are clean.
+Each time you change the filter, you should check the fans and coils to make sure that they are clean.

 How long do heat pumps last?